Pinellia ternata

 Pinellia ternata (半夏, カラスビシャク), crow-dipper, is a plant that is native to China, Japan, and Korea.
 However, it also grows as an invasive weed in parts of Europe (Austria, Germany) and in North America (California, Ontario, the northeastern United States).
 The leaves are trifoliate, and the flowers are of the spathe and spadix form that is typical of plants in the family Araceae.

 Characteristics

 The plant spreads by rhizomes, and there are also small bulblets (also known as bulbils) at the base of each leaf.
 Flowers are borne in spring.

 Traditional medicine

 This plant is toxic in raw form and must be processed.
-Pinellia ternata is known as the herb effective in removing dampness-phlegm, one of the causes of obesity in traditional Chinese medicine.
+Pinellia ternata is known as the herb effective in removing phlegm-dampness in traditional Chinese medicine.
 One study found that high doses of Pinellia extract effects thermogenesis and fatty acid oxidation in Zucker rats.

+Phytochemicals

+Pinellia ternata contains a very wide variety of phytochemicals.
+The alkaloids found in its rhizomes include free nucleosides (guanosine, thymidine, adenine), N-benzylisomethylamine, cycloproline, cyclo(proline-leucine), cyclo(proline-valine), choline, L-ephedrine, inosine, trigonelline, and cytidine.